 There are nearly 70 overlooks in the park.
 Gorgeous overlooks near Thornton Gap include Range View (Mile 17.1), Hogback Mountain (20.8), Mary’s Rock Tunnel (32), Stony Man (41.7) and Crescent Rock (44).

-We also loved the Pinnacles picnic area, which lies right along the Appalachian Trail.
+We also loved the Pinnacles picnic area, which lies right along the Appalachian Trail in VA.

 Note that the Skyline Drive speed limit is 35 mph, so take your time on the winding curves and watch out for wildlife such as Black Bears, Wild Turkeys, and White-tailed Deer along the way.